Tuition and Fees

 The amounts and types of financial aid are determined by federal, state, and local guidelines.
 Students and parents are expected to make a reasonable contribution toward educational expenses, based on the family’s financial ability to contribute.
 Students are usually offered financial aid “packages” consisting of grants, scholarships, and employment.
 Grants and scholarships are regarded as “gift” assistance and need not be repaid.
 If aid is offered in the form of a job, the student is paid an hourly rate.

-Students considering withdrawing from courses must see an academic counselor and a financial aid counselor.
+Students considering withdrawing from courses should see an academic counselor and a financial aid counselor.
 Course withdrawals may have a negative impact on the student’s academic record, and financial aid may be reduced or canceled.
-Financial aid recipients have the right to appeal financial aid decisions.
-Details are available from the Financial Aid Office.

 Students apply for financial aid each academic year starting October 1st.
 Most forms of financial aid require the Free Application for Federal Student Aid (FAFSA).
 Students can complete the FAFSA online at www.fafsa.gov.

-Applications are processed throughout the academic year, but the earlier you complete your application the better your chances of receiving aid.
-The best time to apply is in January or February before the fall semester of the year you plan to enroll.
+Applications are processed throughout the academic year, but the earlier the application is submitted the better the chances of receiving aid in time to pay for classes.
+The best time to apply is in January or February before the fall semester.
 Please apply at least six weeks in advance of the following dates to ensure time for proper processing:

 - Maryland State Scholarship: March 1